Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 Can I Issue a Section 8 Eviction When My Tenant’s Deposit Isn’t Protected?

-A Section 8 notice is used for specific breaches such as rent arrears, causing damage to the property or other violations of the tenancy agreement.
-While a Section 8 eviction notice can still be served even if a tenant’s deposit is not protected, landlords should be aware that such oversights can still create complications including counterclaims that extinguish the basis of your claim, and mean you won’t succeed.
+Section 8 notice is served for specific breaches such as rent arrears, causing damage to the property or other violations of the tenancy agreement.

 Can I Issue a Section 21 Eviction When My Tenant’s Deposit Isn’t Protected?